Fudan-iGEM/2023-wiki/docs/src/notebook.md

 <p><small style="color: gray">📅 Date: Jun.
 4th<br>👤 Participants: Zhe Dong, Zhenmao Ye, Siliang Zhan</small></p>

 Prof. Quan is a professor and doctoral supervisor at the School of Life Sciences, Fudan University, China.
 He has long been engaged in research on the **physiological and biochemical characteristics of comammox and its role in the ecosystem**.
 As a lecturer in microbiology, he has extensive knowledge of microbes under extreme conditions.
-We interviewed Prof.Quan and during the interview, Prof. Quan mentioned many microbes adapting to extreme living conditions,  which greatly inspired us.
+We interviewed Prof. Quan and during the interview, Prof. Quan mentioned many microbes adapting to extreme living conditions,  which greatly inspired us.

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/notebook/qzx.jpg"